"

 David Colameco, M.Ed.

-The American Bureau of Shipping was founded in 1862.
-Its mission is stated on its website “to serve the public interest as well as the needs of our members and clients by promoting the security of life and property and preserving the natural environment.”
-(ABS, 2023).
-In Washington State you will find ABS welding standards for ferries, cruise ships, and barges to name a few.
+The ABS was founded in 1862 with a mission “to serve the public interest as well as the needs of our members and clients by promoting the security of life and property and preserving the natural environment.”
+(American Bureau of Shipping, 2023).
+In Washington state you will find ABS welding standards for ferries, cruise ships, and barges, to name a few.

-Similar to ASME, ABS has developed Rules and Requirements for Materials and Welding (Part 2) which separates materials and welding from many other ABS rules and guides and allows common requirements and recommendations for materials and welding to be placed in a single document.
-The documents that reference the Rules and Requirements for Materials and Welding are:
+ABS has developed its Rule Requirements for Materials and Welding (Part 2), which, similar to ASME, separates materials and welding from many other ABS rules and guides and allows common requirements and recommendations for materials and welding to be placed in a single document.
+The documents that reference the Rule Requirements for Materials and Welding are:

 • Rules for Building and Classing Marine Vessels